 For some searches, you will also be able to sort your results, as well as choose how many display (at once).
 When you’re done, click Search at the bottom of the screen, or click Clear Conditions to remove all criteria that you have entered so far and start again.

 From there, searching should be very similar (if not identical) to using a basic search.
-See our Basic eBay Search tutorial if you need a refresher on how to do that.
+Be sure to check out our tutorial on eBay’s Best Offers feature to learn how to save some money while shopping on eBay.